vamsiDT/VPP_flow_table/README.md

 #TODO

     1.Choose a good hash function for this application and update;
-    2.Add an option to enable or diable the classification ;
+    2.Add an option to enable or disable the classification ;
-    3.Also add option to enable or diable only on a specific interface.
+    3.Also add option to enable or disable only on a specific interface.
     4.Extend this to multi-threading scenario with multiple tx-queues.